keriszafir/rpi2casterd/README.rst

 It accepts POST requests to start and stop the machine, turn the valves on and off, change the operation and row 16 addressing modes and send specified signals to the caster or perforator.
-GET requests are used for obtaining the interface's state current, default and supported modes, configuration, water/air/motor/pump state and current justification wedge positions.
+GET requests are used for obtaining the interface's state current, default and supported modes, configuration, water/air/motor/pump/machine state, rotation speed and current justification wedge positions.

 Initializing
 ------------

 When starting to work with the interface, change its mode of operation or row 16 addressing.

-If a new mode is unsupported by the interface's configuration (for example, the device is meant for being installed on a caster without any row 16 attachments), the ``modes`` request will get an error message, stating that a mode we want to use is not supported.
+If a new operation or row 16 addressing mode is unsupported by the interface's configuration (for example, the device is meant for being installed on a caster without any row 16 attachments), the ``modes`` request will get an error message, stating that a mode we want to use is not supported.

+The ``casting`` operation mode limits the choice of row 16 addressing modes to the supported modes only, whereas the ``punching``, ``manual punching`` or ``testing`` modes can use all row 16 addressing modes.

 Starting
 --------